A Nampeyo Showcase

 A Hopi family sit on a dirt floor.
 A male is weaving cotton on the left.
 A man tends a fireplace in the center.
 To the right, a woman holds a ceramic bowl.
 She has two children by her side.

 "An Indian Living Room," Hopi House, Grand Canyon, 1905.
 William Henry Jackson, photographer.
 Colorado Historical Society #WHJ18137.
-Nampeyo with children and husband, Lesso, tending a pottery firing in an horno.
+Nampeyo with children and husband, Lesso, tending a pottery firing in the room's corner fireplace.

 The Nampeyo Imprimatur